flyer-deploy/flyer/CONTRIBUTING.md

 ## For contributors

-- Any features, bug fixes, etc are pushed to its own branch
+- Any features, bug fixes, etc are pushed to its own branch.
+The branch name cannot be in either of these:

+  - release-\*
+  - master
+  - develop

-- Create pull request if you want to integrate the changes you made
+- Create pull request to `develop` if you want to integrate the changes you made

 - If possible, it is extremely encouraged to create the test case for the new feature.
 You can either: